 Work With Your Undertones

-Cool: Pink, red, or blue undertones
+Cool: pink, red, or blue undertones

-Warm: Yellow, peach or golden undertones
+Warm: yellow peach or golden undertones

-Neutral: A balance between both cool and warm
+Neutral: a balance between both cool and warm

-The Jewelry Test: If gold jewelry enhances your complexion, then you’re likely on the warmer side, if silver jewelry looks best on your skin tone, then you have cool undertones.
+Finally, the jewelry test is the last way to figure out which of the three is your hue.
+If gold jewelry enhances your complexion, then you’re likely on the warmer side, if silver jewelry looks best on your skin tone, then you have cool undertones.